 Go ahead.

-Well, I th I think that we you know with with the with people like also that they need to understand the Jag Corps, which are attorneys, are they they don't come from the war fighting side of the military.
+Well, I think that, you know, with people like also that they need to understand the JAG Corps, which are attorneys, they don't come from the warfighting side of the military.

-Most people don't realize that only about ten percent of the United States military is actually a war fighting component.
+Most people don't realize that only about 10% of the United States military is actually a warfighting component.

-The rest of them are logistics and and all these other things.
+The rest of them are logistics and all these other things.

-So when they're bringing these charges, what you're seeing is language that doesn't uh fit or not just language, but avenues of approach for their cases that don't fit reality in the war zone.
+So when they're bringing these charges, what you're seeing is language that doesn't fit, or not just language, but avenues of approach for their cases that don't fit reality in the war zone.

 Correct.

-They're applying, and there isn't I did that long diatribe of trying to explain what what the heck this is like is that even though these folks are in the military themselves, they they do not understand what it is like to be a warrior.
+They're applying, and the reason I did that long diatribe of trying to explain what the heck this is like is that even though these folks are in the military themselves, they do not understand what it is like to be a warrior.

 It's just a fact.

-And I I want to be super clear about something else, Jonathan, before you go on.
+And I want to be super clear about something else, Jonathan, before you go on.

 Naval Special Warfare itself does not have an institutional problem.